umlaeute/pdgst/README.md

 PdGst needs both GStreamer and Pure Data installed with all the development headers.
-You might also want to have the development headers for Gem installed. on debian you might want to do something like the following (as root)
+You might also want to have the development headers for Gem installed. on debian and friends (e.g. ubuntu) you might want to do something like the following (as root):
     # aptitude install puredata-dev gem-dev
     # aptitude install libgstreamer0.10-dev libgstreamer-plugins-base0.10-dev
+you could also use `apt-get` instead of `aptitude`

 build
 -----